cj-mills/christianjmills/_posts/2021-7-5-OpenVINO-Plugin-for-Unity-Tutorial-1.md

 ## Overview

-In this tutorial, we will cover how to create a [plugin](https://docs.unity3d.com/Manual/NativePlugins.html) that leverages the [OpenVINO™ Toolkit](https://docs.openvinotoolkit.org/latest/index.html) for the [Unity](https://unity.com/products/unity-platform) game engine.
+In this tutorial series, we will cover how to create a [plugin](https://docs.unity3d.com/Manual/NativePlugins.html) that leverages the [OpenVINO™ Toolkit](https://docs.openvinotoolkit.org/latest/index.html) for the [Unity](https://unity.com/products/unity-platform) game engine.
 We will first create a [Dynamic link library (DLL)](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library) in Visual Studio to perform [inference](https://www.intel.com/content/www/us/en/artificial-intelligence/posts/deep-learning-training-and-inference.html) with a pretrained deep learning model.
 We will then demonstrate how to access this DLL inside a Unity application.

 We will be using a computationally demanding [style transfer](https://github.com/pytorch/examples/tree/master/fast_neural_style#models) model to demonstrate the potential performance benefits from using the OpenVINO inference engine.
 The model takes in a single RGB image as input and has been trained to generate a stylized version of the image based on a specific style image.
 The steps for training this type of model are covered in an [earlier tutorial](https://software.intel.com/content/www/us/en/develop/articles/in-game-style-transfer-tutorial-leveraging-unity.html/).

+In this first part, we will ensure the prerequisite software is installed on our system and convert a pretrained model from [ONNX](https://onnx.ai/) format to the OpenVINO [Intermediate Representation](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_IR_and_opsets.html) format.

 ## Prerequisites